-If you purchase a covered prescription drug at a nonparticipating pharmacy, you are responsible for the amount charged for the drug at the time you fill your prescription, and then you must file a claim.
+If you purchase a covered prescription drug or pharmacy durable medical equipment device at a nonparticipating pharmacy, you are responsible for the amount charged for the drug at the time you fill your prescription, and then you must file a claim.

-Once you submit a claim, you will receive credit toward your deductible or be reimbursed up to the maximum allowable fee of the drug, less your copayment or coinsurance.
+Once you submit a claim, you will receive credit toward your deductible or be reimbursed up to the maximum allowable fee of the drug.
 The maximum allowable fee may be less than the amount you paid.
 In other words, you are responsible for any difference in cost between what the pharmacy charges you for the drug and our reimbursement amount.

-Your payment obligation for the purchase of a covered prescription drug at a participating pharmacy is the lesser of your copayment or coinsurance, the maximum allowable fee, or the amount charged for the drug.
+Your payment obligation for the purchase of a covered prescription drug or pharmacy durable medical equipment device at a participating pharmacy is the lesser of the maximum allowable fee or the amount charged for the drug.